|

 torso.
 Naturally he kindly waved to everyone.
 I love

+that part.
 When Michael passed away, Sanna

 expressed her sadness but was very grateful for the